Rhoban/onshape-to-robot/docs/source/config.rst

             "echo 'Do something else'"
         ]

-        // More options available in specific exporters (URDF, MuJoCo)
+        // More options available in specific exporters (URDF, SDF, MuJoCo)
         // More options available in processors
     }